SonarSource/sonarlint-core/API_CHANGES.md

   * It allows clients to get parameters to create either SonarQube or SonarCloud connection
   * This field type is `Either<AssistSonarQubeConnection, AssistSonarCloudConnection>`
   * Common methods of both connection types are added to the `AssistCreatingConnectionParams` class to provide users simplicity

+### File events

+* Add the `didOpenFile` and `didCloseFile` methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.file.FileRpcService`.
+  * Clients are supposed to call these methods when a file is opened in the editor or closed.

 ## Deprecation
 * Deprecate `isSonarCloud` parameter from `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.auth.HelpGenerateUserTokenParams`